IceHacks/surviv.io/megamod/readme.md

 Stay tuned for Autoloot + more!

-# MegaMod (Cobra Bunker Update)
+# MegaMod (Log & Load)
-Thanks to DragonFlyerHD for this new update and installation guide (I am currently busy with life).
-It has everything it had before but it works with the Surviv.io Cobra Bunker update.
+This update has everything it had before but it works with the Surviv.io Log & Load update.
 I still plan to add...

 * Aimbot
 * Increasable zoom
+* Autoloot (working on right now)

 ## Installation:
 1. Install the [Resource Override](https://chrome.google.com/webstore/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii) extension for Google Chrome.